House of Fermentation

 Personality: just like the eponymous icon & pioneer of electronic music (listen here), this wine will make you dance!

 Issamu and Andrew call this wine “Ferrari water”, as it is inspired by Lambrusco and fast cars and named after the one and only Enzo Ferrari.
 “A shared love for traditional and obscure Italian varieties brought us to the Siletto Family Vineyards in San Benito County.
 We weren’t familiar with Freisa – a lesser-known Piemontese grape with only two plantings in California – but its elongated, almost XL-mulberry cluster morphology made quite an impression from afar.
 We pulled an early-season vineyard sample that yielded the most electric, watermelon-colored, strawberry-scented juice.
 It was an instant indicator that we had a strong candidate for the sparkling red wine we set out to create,” they recall.

-Grape: Freisa (traditional Italian red variety of Piedmont area; more info here)
+Grape: Freisa (a traditional Italian red variety of the Piedmont region; more info here)

 Vineyard: Siletto Family Vineyard (San Benito County AVA, Tres Pinos, CA).
 A collection of 3 sites and a veritable treasure trove of mostly traditional and obscure Italian varieties.
 Gravelly soil, important diurnal temperature shifts.
 Most varieties have been farmed with organic practices for years, and in 2021, all vineyards transitioned to organic certification.
 Agricultural veteran John Siletto has taken over the reins from his father Ron Siletto, who passed away in 2020.

 Making of: Whole clusters underwent 2 weeks of carbonic maceration before being pressed to tank and fermented dry by native yeast and bacteria.
 Racked off early of primary lees to maintain as much viable microflora as possible prior to bottle re-fermentation.
 A small amount of frozen Freisa juice reserved from pressing was added, the wine was then bottled under crown cap.
 No fining, filtration, sulfur addition or disgorgement.